Simple Ways to Improve your Invoicing and Billing Process

 Also, a consistent (read: professional) billing process is the best way to show clients that you, well, mean business.
 All invoices should be clear, organized, detail, and branded.

 If a client receives unclear documentation from you, they will not take the business seriously.
 You want to represent the highest level of professionalism at all times.
 Consistency is requisite to doing so.
-The effort, time, and knowledge required to create an effective customer invoicing and billing process is easier than what most people expect.
+The effort, time, and knowledge required to create an effective customer invoicing and billing process are easier to achieve than what most people expect.

 Pay attention to these specific areas to have an AR setup that requires very little effort, time, or money.
 All this while increasing your total cash flow!